ShaleCoders/Ashtheme/modules/contrib/README.md

-Assigns a $account.hidehostsuffix vhost to all users upon account registration. $account will be replaced by the users' accountname and hidehostsuffix is that config option from the serverinfo {} block of your atheme.conf.
+Assigns a $account.hidehostsuffix vhost to all users upon account registration. $account will be replaced by the users' accountname and hidehostsuffix is that config option from the serverinfo {} block of your ashtheme.conf.

 #### graphtastical.c